Xiaojnconcordia/DeepSeaGoldHunting/README.md

 Control:

-W: move forward.
+1. W: move forward.
 A: move leftward.
 S: move backward.
 D: move rightward.

-Q: rise
+2.Q: rise
 E: dive

-Mouse left button: shoot figuring.
+3.Mouse left button: shoot figuring.
 Move Mouse: rotate the camera and the player.
 Left Shift + Move Mouse: rotate the camera only

-ESC: Pause the game and open the pause menu, press again to resume, or player can click resume in the menu.
+4.ESC: Pause the game and open the pause menu, press again to resume, or player can click resume in the menu.

 Mechanism
 Player: